Steps in the outer-loop DevOps workflow for a Docker application

-Figure 5-7: Adding a Docker Compose task in a Azure DevOps Services pipeline
+Figure 5-7.
+Adding a Docker Compose task in an Azure DevOps Services pipeline

 When you create a release in Azure DevOps Services, it takes a set of input artifacts.
-These are intended to be immutable throughout the lifetime of the release across multiple environments.
+These artifacts are intended to be immutable for the lifetime of the release, across all environments.
 When you introduce containers, the input artifacts identify images in a registry to deploy.
-Depending on how these are identified, they are not guaranteed to remain the same throughout the duration of the release, the most obvious case being when you reference "myimage:latest" from a docker-compose file.
+Depending on how these images are identified, they are not guaranteed to remain the same throughout the duration of the release, the most obvious case being when you reference

-The Docker extension for Azure DevOps Services gives you the ability to generate build artifacts that contain specific registry image digests that are guaranteed to uniquely identify the same image binary.
+The Azure DevOps Services templates give you the ability to generate build artifacts that contain specific registry image digests that are guaranteed to uniquely identify the same image binary.
 These are what you really want to use as input to a release.

 Managing releases to Docker environments by using Azure DevOps Services Release Management

-However, keep in mind that the scenario shown in Figure 5-6 and implemented in Figure 5-8 is pretty basic (it is deploying to simple Docker hosts and VMs, and there will be a single container or instance per image) and probably should be used only for development or test scenarios.
-In most enterprise production scenarios, you would want to have High Availability (HA) and easy-to-manage scalability by load balancing across multiple nodes, servers, and VMs, plus "intelligent failovers" so that if a server or node fails, its services and containers will be moved to another host server or VM.
-In that case, you need more advanced technologies like container clusters, orchestrators, and schedulers.
-Thus, the way to deploy to those clusters is precisely through the advanced scenarios explained in the next section.
+However, keep in mind that the scenario shown in Figure 5-6 and implemented in Figure 5-8 is a simple one (it's deploying to single Docker hosts and VMs, and there will be a single container or instance per image) and probably should be used only for development or test scenarios.
+In most enterprise production scenarios, you would want to have High Availability (HA) and easy-to-manage scalability by load balancing across multiple nodes, servers, and VMs, plus "intelligent failovers" so if a server or node fails, its services and containers will be moved to another host server or VM.
+In that case, you need more advanced technologies such as container clusters, orchestrators, and schedulers.
+Thus, the way to deploy to those clusters is by handling the advanced scenarios explained in the next section.

 The nature of distributed applications requires compute resources that are also distributed.
-To have production-scale capabilities, you need to have clustering capabilities that provide high scalability and HA based on pooled resources.
+To have production-scale capabilities, you need to have clustering capabilities that provide high scalability and high availability based on pooled resources.

-You could deploy containers manually to those clusters from a CLI tool such as Docker Swarm (like using docker service create) or a web UI such as Mesosphere Marathon for DC/OS clusters, but you should reserve that only for punctual deployment testing or for management purposes like scaling-out or monitoring purposes.
+You could deploy containers manually to those clusters from a CLI tool or a web UI, but you should reserve that kind of manual work to spot deployment testing or management purposes like scaling-out or monitoring.

-More info To read more about the CD pipeline with Azure DevOps Services and Docker, visit the following sites:
+[!INFORMATION] To read more about the CD pipeline with Azure DevOps Services and Docker, visit https://azure.microsoft.com/services/devops/pipelines

 Step 5: Run and manage

-Because running and managing applications at enterprise-production level is a major subject in and of itself, and due to the type of operations and people working at that level (IT operations) as well as the large scope of this area, we have devoted the entire next chapter to explaining it.
+Because running and managing applications at enterprise-production level is a major subject in and of itself, and due to the type of operations and people working at that level (IT operations) as well as the large scope of this area, the entire next chapter is devoted to explaining it.

 Step 6: Monitor and diagnose

-This topic also is covered in the next chapter as part of the tasks that IT operations performs in production systems; however, is important to highlight that the insights obtained in this step must feed back to the development team so that the application is constantly improved.
-From that point of view, it is also part of DevOps, although the tasks and operations are usually performed by IT.
+This topic also is covered in the next chapter as part of the tasks that IT performs in production systems; however, is important to highlight that the insights obtained in this step must feed back to the development team so that the application is constantly improved.
+From that point of view, it's also part of DevOps, although the tasks and operations are commonly performed by IT.

-Only when monitoring and diagnostics are 100 percent within the realm of DevOps are the monitoring processes and analytics performed by the development team against testing or beta environments.
-This is done either by performing load testing or simply by monitoring beta or QA environments, where beta testers are trying the new versions.
+Only when monitoring and diagnostics are 100% within the realm of DevOps are the monitoring processes and analytics performed by the development team against testing or beta environments.
+This is done either by performing load testing or by monitoring beta or QA environments, where beta testers are trying the new versions.